scperkins/EJEHardenberg.github.io/public/tech-blog/building-state-from-scala-workflows.md

 Or at least be able to connect entries together and build up a history of events for each "path".

-This isn't too hard considering each `LogEntry` has both start and end state.
+This isn't too hard considering each `LogEntry` has both a start and an end state.
 We simply need to compare Entry's against the previous and track all of the last states.
 This can be done easily with a list of stacks.
 A stack is the perfect choice for this since a _first in, last out_ strategy